ai/evil-blocks/README.md

     @ajaxSearch('Changed', field.val())
 ```

-Listener will receive jQuery Event object as first argument.
+Listener will receive a jQuery Event object as the first argument.
-Current element (`this` in jQuery listeners) will be in `event.el` property.
+Current element (`this` in jQuery listeners) will be contained in `event.el` property.
-All listeners are delegated on current block, so `click on @button` will be
+All listeners are delegated on current block, so `click on @button` is
 equal to `@block.on 'click', '@button', ->`.

-You should prevent default event behavior by `event.preventDefault()`,
+You should prevent default event behavior with `event.preventDefault()`,
 `return false` will not do anything in block’s listeners.
 I recommend
 [evil-front/links] to prevent default behavior in any links with `href="#"`
 to clean your code.